 Whether you’re a recreational hobbyist or a professional glass cutter, you need the best tools for the job.
 You want a glass cutter that will make a sharp score in the glass so it breaks cleanly and evenly.
 A cheaply made glass cutter will waste material by creating faulty scores, but a good glass cutter will save material.
 Glass, particularly stained glass, can get expensive in a hurry.

 Finding the right glass cutter is essential to efficient glass cutting.
 Part of cutting glass also involves using oil to keep the cutter properly lubricated and the glass clean along the score so it breaks the way it should.
-Keep reading this glass cutter buying guide to cut to the chase: we’ll help you choose a glass cutter that’s right for you.

 The size of the glass cutter will determine how easy it is for you to hold it in your hand.
 If you’ve got large hands, a small glass cutter may be harder for you to hold and control.
 If it’s too awkward, you could wind up with bad cuts.
 Cutters vary from five to seven inches long, so be sure to choose one that fits your hands.